SamJUK/docs.sdj.pw/src/index.md

 Everything is open-source, and public contributions are encouraged.
 Read more over on the [Github Repository](https://www.github.com/samjuk/docs.sdj.pw).

+> **NOTE:** Whilst we still figuring out the best categorisation for content, some URLs may change.
+We will do our best to ensure accurate 301s are in place.

 ## Custom Search Engine

 If you find yourself referring to this site a fair bit.
 I would suggest configuring it as a custom search engine in your browser.
 Which allows you to search this site directly from the omnibar.
 Similar to over on my Blog at [sdj.pw](https://www.sdj.pw/)